learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 function hasTargetSum(array, target) {
   // iterate over the array of numbers for (let i = 0; i < array.length; i++) {
-    // for the current number, identify a complimentary number that adds to our target
+    // for the current number, identify a complementary number that adds to our target
-    // (for example: if our number is 2, and the target is 5, the complimentary number is 3) const compliment = target - array[i];
+    // (for example: if our number is 2, and the target is 5, the complementary number is 3) const complement = target - array[i];
     // iterate over the remaining numbers in the array for (let j = i + 1; j < array.length; j++) {
-      // check if any of the remaining numbers is the compliment
+      // check if any of the remaining numbers is the complement
       // if so, return true
-      if (array[j] === compliment) return true;
+      if (array[j] === complement) return true;
     }
   }
   // if we reach the end of the array, return false